<< RETURN TO ABOUT US PAGE

-Upon the dissolution of the corporation, the officers shall, after paying or making provision for the payment of all the liabilities of the corporation, dispose of all the assets of the corporation exclusively for the purposes of the corporation in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational, religious or scientific purposes as shall at the time qualify as an exempt organization or organizations under section 501(c)(3) of the Internal Revenue Service Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law), as the Board of Trustees shall determine.
+Upon the dissolution of the corporation, the Board of Trustees of the Foundation shall, after paying or making provision for the payment of all the liabilities of the corporation, dispose of all the assets of the corporation exclusively for the purposes of the corporation in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational, religious or scientific purposes as shall at the time qualify as an exempt organization or organizations under section 501(c)(3) of the Internal Revenue Service Code of 1986, as amended (or the corresponding provision of any future United States Internal Revenue Law), as the Board of Trustees shall determine.
 Any such assets not so disposed of shall be disposed of by the Circuit Court of the county in which the corporation is then incorporated, exclusively, for such purposes to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.

 The regular financial support of the Foundation shall be derived from contributions, gifts, grants and fees for services or programs and/or other sources authorized by the Board of Trustees.

 The Board may authorize any officer or officers, agent or agents of the Foundation, in addition to the officers to authorize by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Foundation, and such authority may be general or confined to specific instances.